Our training program content is organized into 5 strands, 3 of which are explicitly organized around evidence-based practices:

 - RTI Action Network, a Coalition of Partners to Support Multi-Tier Services

 Evidence-Based Assessment Practices, Including Screening and Progress Monitoring

 - The Research Institute on Progress Monitoring, funded by the U.S. Department of Education, advancing what is known about how to assess what works for individual students through formative assessment.

 - The U.S. Department of Education National RTI Center, containing important information on criteria for screening and progress monitoring assessment.

-Evidence-Based Practices for Social-Behavior
+Evidence-Based Practices for Social-Emotional and Behavior